josecamachop/MEDA-Toolbox/BigData/README.txt

 class for the observations should be stored in variable 'class'.
 Variables 'x' and 'class' should be in the mat file, while 'y' is optional.
 For an example of this, please have a look at the data directory in the KDD example.

-Copyright (C) 2014  José Camacho Páez
+Copyright (C) 2014  JosÃ© Camacho PÃ¡ez

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.